-Figure shows the monitored hourly average concentrations for the period 1st to 30th September 2023 and a summary of the monitored concentrations for this period are provided in Table .
+Figure 3 shows the monitored hourly average concentrations for the period 1st to 29th February 2024 and a summary of the monitored concentrations for this period are provided in Table 2.

-Average hourly NO2 concentrations across the monitoring period at both sites were well below the air quality objective of $40\mu g/m^3$, compared to last month average concentrations were slightly higher.
+Average hourly NO_2 concentrations across the monitoring period at both monitoring sites were well below the air quality objective of $40\mu g/m^3$.
 There were no exceedances of the one-hour mean objective ($200\mu g/m^3$) at either of the sites.
-Several peaks in the data were recorded at both sites, which suggests more of a regional influence driving the spikes rather than a local source.
+Several peaks in the data were recorded at both sites, it suggests more of a regional influence driving the spikes rather than a local source.